Travel Postcard: 48 hours in the Scottish Highlands

 Make sure to sit on the opposite side of the train from your trip up in case you missed something like a sheer rock face, plunging stream or a group of wild deer led by the most elegant of stags, antlers and all.

-1 p.m. - Grab a sandwich and a surprisingly decent bottle of wine from the drinks trolley as the marvelous mountain countryside rolls on by.
-The trip is nearly over so savor every last look.
+1 p.m. - Grab a sandwich and a surprisingly decent bottle of wine from the drinks trolley as the marvellous mountain countryside rolls on by.
+The trip is nearly over so savour every last look.